- Platt Family Essay Contest Deadline: 7/31/22

 - Galvanize the Future: Richard L. Brooks Memorial Scholarship Deadline: 3/31/23

 - Alert Scholarship Deadline: Varies

 - Ethical Torch Essay Scholarship Deadline: Varies

 - Samsung American Legion Scholarship Program Deadline: Varies

-Award Amount: 9 awards between $500 and $1,500 The Create Real Impact Contest is open to full-time students between the ages of 14 and 22.
+Award Amount: $1,500 The Create Real Impact Contest is open to full-time students between the ages of 14 and 22.
 To enter, you must create original work (video, music, creative writing, or artwork) showcasing your idea for a solution or strategy to fix the problem of distracted and reckless driving.

 Award Amount: $10,000

 The Atlas Shrugged Essay Contest is open to high school seniors, undergraduate, and graduate students.
 You must write an essay of between 800 and 1,600 words on one of the three topics listed on the sponsor's website in order to be considered for this award.